Stochastic approximation of symmetric Nash equilibria in queueing games: Simulation and stochastic approximation

 Notice that the choice of the step size $\gamma_n=\eta/n$ in Proposition \ref{prop:eps_NE} satisfies \ref{assum:gamma_n}.
 Following \cite{NJLS2009}, under the conditions of Proposition~\ref{prop:eps_NE}, this choice of $\gamma_n$ implies that $\E\Vert \mathbf{p}^{(n)} - \mathbf{p}^e\Vert^2=\mathrm{o}(1/n)$.
 Proposition~\ref{prop:eps_NE} shows this also yields an $\epsilon_n$-equilibrium with high probability ($1-\mathrm{o}(n^{\delta-1})$), where $\epsilon_n=\sqrt{n^{-\delta}}$.
 For example, with $\delta=1/2$, the result ensures that an $\epsilon$-equilibrium is reached, with $1-\mathrm{o}(\epsilon^{2})$ certainty, after $\epsilon^{-4}$ iterations.

 There are various other conditions in the literature for convergence of the scaled error, including almost-sure convergence rates (e.g., \cite{SGD2021} for unconstrained stochastic optimization) and weak convergence to the normal distribution (e.g., \cite[Ch.~8.4]{B2008}).
 All of these results require assumptions on the utility vector $\mathbf{u}$ and the penitential function $u^*$ that ensure the algorithm is ``well behaved'', so to speak, in the neighborhood of equilibrium points.
-In Proposition~\ref{prop:eps_NE} this takes the form of \eqref{eq:convex_potential} and the corresponding step-size constant $\eta>1/(2C)$.
-Though in applications these conditions can be hard to verify, our result does shed light on the obtainable rates when some limited structure of the stationary expected utility is available.
+In Proposition~\ref{prop:eps_NE}, these assumptions take the form of \eqref{eq:convex_potential} and the corresponding step-size constant $\eta>1/(2C)$.
+Though in applications these conditions can be hard to verify, our result sheds light on the obtainable rates when some limited structure of the stationary expected utility is available.
 For a detailed discussion of the convergence rate for constrained and unconstrained stochastic-approximation algorithms, see \cite{BK2002} and \cite{KY2003}.